jimyoshida/self-taught-devops/cls2/Timeline.md

 Ansible was written by Michael DeHaan and acquired by Red Hat in 2015.
 Initial release: February 20, 2012

+Google Compute Engine (GCE) is the infrastructure as a service (IaaS) component of Google Cloud Platform which is built on the global infrastructure that runs Google's search engine, Gmail, YouTube and other services.
+Google announced Compute Engine on June 28, 2012 at Google I/O 2012 in a limited preview mode.
+In April 2013, GCE was made available to customers with Gold Support Package.

 Emscripten is an LLVM/Clang-based compiler that compiles C and C++ source code to WebAssembly (or to a subset of JavaScript known as asm.js, its original compilation target before the advent of WebAssembly in 2017), primarily for execution in web browsers.
 First release: 11/11/2012